OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 The `payload` MUST be included for detached payload cose-sign1 and MUST NOT be included for attached payload cose-sign1, see {{Section 2 of RFC9052}} for detached regarding detached content.

+In the case a `payload` is large, a `payload-reference` MAY be used instead.

 Note that no public key or certificate is provided as input, because the verification key must be discoverable from the details of the protected headers.

 Key discovery, distribution, resolution and dereferencing are out of scope for this document.

 ## Verify Transparent Signature

-The verify transparent signature operation takes an optional `payload` and `transparent-signature` as input and produces a boolean `true` as output when the following succeed and `false` otherwise:
+The verify transparent signature operation takes an optional (`payload` or `payload-reference`) and `transparent-signature` as input and produces a boolean `true` as output when the following succeed and `false` otherwise:

 For each `receipt` in the `transparent-signature` the Verify Receipt operation MUST return true.

 The `payload` MUST be included for detached payload cose-sign1 and MUST NOT be included for attached payload cose-sign1, see {{Section 2 of RFC9052}} for detached regarding detached content.

+In the case a `payload` is large, a `payload-reference` MAY be used instead.

 Note that no public key or certificate is provided as input, because the verification key must be discoverable from the details of the protected headers.